 Please come with any questions you might have about the project, the role, or the company.
 We are happy to spend as much time as is needed to get to know one another.
 As the work you will submit during the interview challenge will represent your thought process and technical skills, this is more about getting to know one another more than a technical interview.
 We genuinely believe that every team member should be passionate and excited about the project and work with one another to find success.

-Should we decide to proceed, we will notify you.
+Should we decide to proceed, an offer will be extended.

 “Tom’s Outdoor Apparel” is an online clothing store.
 They are running a successful Facebook advertising campaign for the past three months, whose objective is to drive purchases.
 Using the attached dataset, please answer the following questions.
 Please upload the spreadsheet document you used to answer the questions.